-The Operations Room in Building One comes into its own whenever the race team are away from base.
+The AT&T Operations Room in Building One comes into its own whenever the race team are away from base.
 The room is tiered, Mission Control style, and is used by our engineers when the cars are on track.
-Key to making the Ops Room work is a data link to the circuit: the engineers working in Milton Keynes receiving the same information as those working at the track.
+Key to making the AT&T Ops Room work is a data link to the circuit: the engineers working in Milton Keynes receive in real time the same information as those working at the track.

 THE MODEL SHOP